Pinterest helps people discover the things they want to plan, buy and do.

 - Activity from your website, so what people have pinned to their boards from your site

 - Your audience demographics including country, language, gender, city and more

 I personally get lots of pleasure from Pinterest, I love beautiful photographs and graphics and so do millions of other people.
 You might think your business is not about images but everyone has an angle they can take and you will always catch someone’s eye.

-There is so much to gain by using Pinterest for Business, all you have to do is get started and Pinterest have plenty of Videos » and Online help resources » to help you out.
+There is so much to gain by using Pinterest for Business, all you have to do is get started and Pinterest have plenty of videos and online help resources » to guide you.